kassko/data-mapper/README.md

 $dataMapper->resultBuilder('Kassko\Sample\Watch')->raw($collection);
 ```

-There are still other ways to get results:
+There are other ways to get results:

 ### Ways to get results ###